ibm-cloud-docs/network-attached-storage/configure-cos-s3fuse.md

    ```
    {: pre}

-   **Note** - Since `-o dbglevel=info` was used, you can check `/var/log/messages` for s3fs entries.
+   Since `-o dbglevel=info` was used, you can check `/var/log/messages` for s3fs entries.
 These logs help with debugging when something isn't working correctly.
+   {:tip}

 10. Use `df -h` to verify that the {{site.data.keyword.cos_short}} is mounted.